All the best free online courses to take when on quarantine

 It’s never too late to go back to school or at least go back to class.
 There are little things every now and then that we’d like to learn such as a foreign language, a musical instrument, or just how to make dinner without setting off the fire alarm.
 It’s not easy carving out time during your day to learn these new skills but then again, nowadays many of us have plenty of time.

-Luckily for anyone suffering through the pangs of boredom, colleges, universities, and online learning sites have a slew of courses – yes, even free courses – for us to better ourselves during these trying times.
+Luckily for anyone suffering through the pangs of boredom, colleges, universities, and online learning sites have a slew of courses – yes, even free courses – for us to better ourselves during these trying times, including online language courses.
 Here is a list of subjects for you to pencil in your planner.

 “The Science of Well-Being”